zzzhehao/wsp-Real-time-PCR-Analysis/README.md

 ## 2 Setup

-All analysis were performed using R Statistical Software (v4.2.0; R Core Team, 2022) and RStudio (v2023.9.0.463).
+All analyses were performed using R Statistical Software (v4.2.0; R Core Team, 2022) and RStudio (v2023.9.0.463).

 ## 3 Features after thesis Submission